llh911001/slidemd/README.md

 [reveal.js](https://revealjs.com/) is a fantastic presentation tool with built-in Markdown support (and many other features), only it can be a little hassle to present external Markdown files.
 After trying out [reveal-md](https://github.com/webpro/reveal-md), which is also great, I personally find it a little heavy.

+And most of the time when I present, I'd like to reference some local images in my markdown.

 So here comes Slidemd.
 It's tiny, and fully-featured.

 ## Installation